 Sometimes, you can have pain after a surgery that lasts much longer than your anticipated recovery time.
-Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta and Atlanta, Georgia, assess and treat chronic pain after foot and ankle surgery to restore your quality of life and help you get back to your regular activities.
+Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers in Marietta, Georgia, assess and treat chronic pain after foot and ankle surgery to restore your quality of life and help you get back to your regular activities.
 Call US Neuropathy Centers or schedule a consultation online today to find out how the team can alleviate your pain.

 When you have surgery, you expect some discomfort while your body recovers.
 However, chronic pain after a foot or ankle surgery is far more common than you’d expect — between 10-50% of patients develop chronic pain after a foot or ankle surgery.

 Your surgeon didn’t necessarily do anything incorrectly that led to your pain.
 Your feet and ankles don’t have much extra space available.

 Surgery often triggers swelling, and when combined with the movement of your bones, ligaments, tendons, and muscles, a nerve could become entrapped or damaged.